MLB Midseason Position Power Rankings: B/R's Top 100 Players

 Third basemen Manny Machado and Josh Donaldson would have had a strong case for spots inside the top 10 on preseason lists, while Tigers superstar Miguel Cabrera is dealing with some nagging injuries and suffering through a down year.

-Jonathan Lucroy is likely costing himself a good deal of free-agent money with a down season of his own and the same can be said for Cubs starter Jake Arrieta.
+Jonathan Lucroy is likely costing himself a good deal of free-agent money with a down season of his own, and the same can be said for Cubs starter Jake Arrieta.

-What looked like a deep second base position has instead been a thin spot as Ian Kinsler, Brian Dozier, Jason Kipnis, Ben Zobrist, Jonathan Villar and Rougned Odor have all fallen flat.
+What looked like a deep second base group has instead been thin as Ian Kinsler, Brian Dozier, Jason Kipnis, Ben Zobrist, Jonathan Villar and Rougned Odor have all fallen flat.

-Budding stars Starling Marte, Kyle Seager and Christian Yelich have failed to build off of strong 2016 campaigns, while the big money spent on Yoenis Cespedes and Dexter Fowler in free agency looks like a mistake.
+Budding stars Starling Marte, Kyle Seager and Christian Yelich have failed to build on strong 2016 campaigns, while the big money spent on Yoenis Cespedes and Dexter Fowler in free agency looks like a mistake.

-Shifting to the mound, Noah Syndergaard and Madison Bumgarner have both been robbed of time by injuries and the same goes for elite closers Aroldis Chapman, Zach Britton and Jeurys Familia.
+Shifting to the mound, injuries have robbed time from Noah Syndergaard and Madison Bumgarner, and the same goes for elite closers Aroldis Chapman, Zach Britton and Jeurys Familia.

 In fact, the list of presumptive top-tier starting pitchers who have fallen short of expectations is a long one.

-Kyle Hendricks, David Price, Aaron Sanchez and Felix Hernandez have all missed time to injury, while others like Jon Lester, Johnny Cueto, Justin Verlander and Masahiro Tanaka simply haven't performed up to their potential.
+Kyle Hendricks, David Price, Aaron Sanchez and Felix Hernandez have all missed time to injury, while others such as Jon Lester, Johnny Cueto, Justin Verlander and Masahiro Tanaka simply haven't performed up to their potential.

-The biggest flop of all might be Giants closer Mark Melancon who landed a four-year, $$62 million deal in the offseason only to convert 73.3 percent of his save chances with a 4.35 ERA.
-He's certainly not entirely to blame for what's been baseball's most disappointing team, though.
+The biggest flop of all might be Melancon, who landed a four-year, $62 million deal in the offseason only to convert 73.3 percent of his save chances for San Francisco with a 4.35 ERA.
+He's not entirely to blame for what's been baseball's most disappointing team, though.

 Best Offseason Addition (Hitter): 46.
 3B Travis Shaw, Milwaukee Brewers